simplex-chat/simplex-chat/docs/DIRECTORY.md

 ### Why limit which groups can be listed

-We are partially responsible for the content that the users can discover via the app.
-While currently the discovery service is not preset in the app, we eventually want to have it present in the app, potentially with some alternative discovery services, and the content in them should be restricted to generally appropriate to avoid violating the policies of the application distribution channels (App Store, Play Store, etc.).
+The reason to restrict the acceptable content is to have a better experience for a wider range of the users, and to comply with the content policies of app distribution channels (App Store, Play Store, etc.) once the directory service is available via the app without additional configuration.
+To achieve that, the content in the listed groups should be restricted to generally appropriate.

 Doesn't it go against the idea of decentralization and freedom of speech?

-No, it does not, as:
+We believe it does not, because:
-1. The service can only restrict the groups that you choose to register.
+1. The service only restricts the content in the groups that you choose to register – we have no register of all existing groups, and no access to their content.
-2. The service itself is open-source and you can self-host it, applying different content policies there.
+2. The service itself is open-source, and self-hostable, so anybody can run an alternative directory service with the different content policies.

 ### Which groups can be registered